billabear/billabear/readme.md

 * Easily change prices for subscriptions including moving existing Stripe Billing subscriptions to a new price.
 * Move all existing subscriptions to a new plan.

+### Fully customisable templates for PDFs and Emails

+You'll be in complete control of your templates for invoice and receipt PDFs.
+With the ability to edit templates using the Twig templating language.

+With Emails, you'll be able to use the Twig templating language or select an Email Service Provider such as **SendGrid**, **MailGun**, or **PostFix** and use their templates.

 ## Getting Started